alandefreitas/matplotplusplus/README.md

 cmake -version
 ```

-Download the whole project and add the subdirectory to your Cmake project:
+Download the whole project and add the subdirectory to your CMake project:

 ```cmake
 add_subdirectory(matplotplusplus)